jlocatis/jlocatis.github.io/_posts/2017-04-05-react-setup-part2.md

 ### One more thing with Webpack

-Almost done getting this thing setup.
+Almost done getting it setup.
 We need to configure Webpack's HTMLWebpackPlugin.
-As we are developing our files will be located where they need to be. ut when we build these files for deployment using the Webpack settings above, it will only be building the `transformed.js` file.
+As we are developing our files will be located where they need to be.
+But when we build these files for deployment using the Webpack settings above, it will only be building the `transformed.js` file.
 Can't get to that without some good old HTML.
 Using the HTMLWebpackPlugin will build the accompanying HTML with our new .js file.
 Add this to the top of your `webpack.config.js` file:

 {% highlight javascript %}
 var HTMLWebpackPlugin = require('html-webpack-plugin');